smkattoula/MERN-Budget-Tracker/README.md

 * As a user, I WANT to be able to delete a single income or expense transaction.
 * As a user, I WANT to be able to see a "balance" total that gets updated every time I submit an income or expense transaction.
 * As a user, I WANT to be able to see individual amount totals for the income transaction and the expense transaction.

-## System Requirement Specification (SRS)
-### Overview
-I am a full-stack web developer specializing in the MERN framework and currently seeking opportunities for full-time employment.
-My goal is to create high-quality web and mobile applications that help to solve real world business problems and engineer creative solutions to excell your company in the marketplace.

 ## Blockers and Challenges
 1. One of the most challenging aspects of this project was properly connecting the frontend to the backend via axios http requests.
 For example, since the Schema in my Model contained both income and expense transaction items, the "GET_TRANSACTIONS" case in my AppReducer file was returning the payload for both the income and expense transaction items in both the income and expense transaction lists of the UI(does that make sense?).
 At first I wasn't sure how to deal with this issue so I had two ideas.
 The first idea was to create two seperate models called IncomeTransaction and ExpenseTransaction to house their individual schema's and then call their individual payloads from the AppReducer.
 However, I decided to go with my second idea which was quicker, and that was to add a filter inside of the "GET_TRANSACTIONS" case for both the income transaction and the expense transaction.
 This would still call the payload twice, but filtering out the expenses in the income transaction list and vice versa for the expense transaction list.